isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2023-11-03-post-BiblioAsia Jan–Mar 2024.md

 <a style="text-decoration: none; font-weight: bold;" href="/vol-19/issue-4/jan-mar-2024/singapore-malaysia-indonesia-konfrontasi-confrontation/">Konfrontasi: Singapore’s Experience of an Undeclared War</a><br>
-While most people associate the Konfrontasi with the Macdonald House bombing, the three-year campaign was much more than that single incident. *Alvin Tan*.  [(PDF)]()
+While most people associate the Konfrontasi with the MacDonald House bombing, the three-year campaign was much more than that single incident. *Alvin Tan*.  [(PDF)]()